Photo: Lennart Johansson

 Choose the right material

-• Make sure not to select a floor made of PVC containing phthalate plasticizers.
+• Make sure not to select materials made of PVC containing phthalate plasticizers.

 • Avoid everything marketed as having undergone an antibacterial treatment, such as countertops, refrigerators, and door handles.
 This often means that the product contains pesticides that are damaging to the environment.